Deterrence and defence

 The Defence Investment Pledge, adopted by NATO Leaders at the 2014 Wales Summit, called for all Allies to stop cuts to defence budgets and move towards the NATO-agreed guideline of spending at least 2% of Gross Domestic Product (GDP) on defence within a decade.
 Allies also agreed, in that same timeframe, to move towards spending at least 20% of annual defence expenditure on new major equipment and related research and development.
 Since then, Allies have all increased their defence spending, further developed their forces and capabilities, and have contributed to Allied operations, missions and activities.
 The latest estimates show that defence expenditure by European Allies and Canada will increase by 8.3% in 2023, marking the ninth consecutive year of increased defence spending by these countries, with a cumulative investment of almost USD 450 billion extra in real terms since 2014.

-At the 2023 Vilnius Summit, NATO Leaders agreed a new Defence Investment Pledge, making an enduring commitment to invest at least 2% of Gross Domestic Product (GDP) annually on defence.
+At the 2023 Vilnius Summit, NATO Leaders agreed a renewed Defence Investment Pledge, making an enduring commitment to investing at least 2% of GDP annually in defence.
 They also affirmed that in many cases, expenditure beyond 2% of GDP will be needed in order to remedy existing shortfalls and meet the requirements across all domains arising from a more contested security order.
-NATO Leaders committed to invest at least 20% of their defence budgets on major equipment and related research and development; this investment in major equipment should be met in conjunction with a minimum of 2% of GDP annual defence expenditure.
-Allies also committed to contribute the necessary forces, capabilities and resources to the full range of NATO operations, missions and activities.
+At the same time, NATO Leaders committed to investing at least 20% of their defence budgets on major equipment, including defence-related research and development.
+Allies also committed to contributing the necessary forces, capabilities and resources to the full range of NATO operations, missions and activities.